maksimkaJCHK/work-with-net/README.md

 - Connecting individual modules - import {downloadFile, openFile, getFileExtension, getMimeType, base64Code, base64Encode, base64FileEncode} from "work-with-net / lib / work-with-net-standard.js";
 - Or include the entire library - import workWithNet from "work-with-net / lib / work-with-net-standard.js";

-With this connection, the size will be 3kb.
+With this connection, the size will be approx 3kb.
 There are only the most typical extensions.
 Initially, my task was to make a chat for working with a manager, it was assumed that the user through this chat would correspond with the manager, upload or download documents from him.
 The list of extensions was provided to me, I did not add much to it.
 Let me attach it:

 - "7z";
 - "gz";